Generative multi-scale modeling via spatial autoregressive transport maps: Methodology

 \paragraph{Conditional maximin ordering}

-We extend maximin ordering to the multi-fidelity setting through a conditional approach \citep{Schafer2020,chen2025sparse}, where points with lower-fidelity are ordered first, and conditional on those being ordered first, we sequentially order each subsequent fidelity.
-The multi-fidelity maximin ordering is illustrated in Figure~\ref{fig:maximin}.
-The goal is to ensure that lower-resolution points anchor the ordering, so that every fine-scale location has nearby lower-fidelity neighbors in its conditioning set.
+We extend maximin ordering to the multi-scale setting through a conditional approach \citep{Schafer2020,chen2025sparse}, where points at lower-scales are ordered first, and conditional on those being ordered first, we sequentially order each subsequent resolution.
+The multi-scale maximin ordering is illustrated in Figure~\ref{fig:maximin}.
+The goal is to ensure that lower-resolution points anchor the ordering, so that every fine-scale location has nearby lower-resolution neighbors in its conditioning set.
 Formally, let $d(x, \mathcal{A}) := \min_{y \in \mathcal{A}} \|x-y\|$, and let $\mathcal{A}_{r-1} = \bigcup_{q < r} \mathcal{S}_q$, with $\mathcal{A}_1 = \emptyset$.
-For each fidelity, we produce the permutation $\pi_r: \{1, \dots, N_r \} \to \{1, \dots, N_r\}$ such that
+For each scale, we produce the permutation $\pi_r: \{1, \dots, N_r \} \to \{1, \dots, N_r\}$ such that